Deerwalk Institute of Technology: History

 The first batch had a total of eight students.

 Buildings and infrastructure

 The DWIT campus is situated in Sifal, Kathmandu.
-With a garden and canteen in its front yard, DWIT building stands four-storey tall.
-The top-storey is occupied by Sagarmatha Hall where all the major sessions are held.
-It is a spacious establishment with a capacity of over 100 people.
+With lavish gardens, large and extended campus area, and canteen in its front yard, DWIT is spread over 11 ropanis campus.
+The top-floor of the main building is occupied by Sagarmatha Hall where all the major sessions are held.
+It is a spacious establishment with a capacity of over 250 people.

 Library

-DWIT Library consists of a significant number of books related to Computer Science.It is solely handled by Students interns at DWIT.
+DWIT Library consists of a significant number of books related to Computer Science.
+It is solely handled by Students interns at DWIT.

 All of the library transactions are done using Gyansangalo, DWIT's Library Management System.